 “How were anatomical locations determined, e.g., via an automated labeling algorithm (AAL), standardized coordinate database (Talairach daemon), probabilistic atlases, etc.? needs to be clarified; see my detailed comments ”

-We have more clearly detailed our method for naming and localizing clusters onto anatomy (line 225).
+We have more clearly detailed our method for labeling clusters (line 225).
 We have taken the reviewer’s suggestion to use the Harvard-Oxford anatomical atlas to more precisely localize regions.
-This revealed that indeed all sub-regions in the middle zone were most likely to occur in either the cingulate or paracingulate sulci.
+This approach revealed that all sub-regions in the middle zone were indeed probabilistically assigned primarily to the cingulate or paracingulate sulci.
 As such, we have renamed these clusters.
 Moreover, more careful comparison with Picard & Strick (1996) suggested “SMAr” should be re-named to “pre-SMA”.
 Finally, we have renamed “rACC” to “pgACC”.
 See lines 422-442 in the Results for relevant changes.
-Discussion has been updated accordingly (e.g. lines 684, 691-753).
+The Discussion has also been updated accordingly (e.g. lines 684, 691-753).

-The reviewer also pointed out that we should clearly state the standardized stereotaxic space we are using, and now discuss this in more detail on line 157:
+The reviewer also pointed out that we should clearly state the standardized stereotaxic space we are using.
+We now discuss this in more detail on line 157:

 “As peak activations are populated automatically, the database does not differentiate between Talairach and MNI coordinates; however, all activations are treated as MNI coordinates, and all of the following analyses are in MNI152 coordinate space.”